airbus-cert/skyblue.team/content/posts/dirtypipe-ebpf-detection.md

 Summary: This article is about detecting Dirty Pipe exploitation attempts thanks to eBPF.
 ---

-CVE-2022-0847, aka Dirty Pipe, was first reported by Max Kellermann on February 2022.
-This vulnerability allows to overwrite a read-only file, including root owned ones, from any unprivileged user.
-As you can imagine, the exploitation of Dirty Pipe is a wide open door to privilege escalations, in a pretty straight forward and clean way… In fact, Dirty Pipe is so clean, that it looks like it was a legitimate feature and that Linux was meant to work that way.
+CVE-2022-0847, aka Dirty Pipe, was first reported by Max Kellermann in February 2022.
+This vulnerability allows to overwrite any read-only file, including root-owned ones, from any unprivileged user.
+As you can imagine, the exploitation of Dirty Pipe is a wide open door to privilege escalation in a pretty straight forward and clean way… In fact, Dirty Pipe is so clean that it looks like it was a legitimate feature and that Linux was meant to work that way.
 It affects every Linux kernel since the version 5.8 and was fixed in Linux 5.16.11, 5.15.25 and 5.10.102.
-Max Kellermann wrote a great article about his discovery on his blog which I strongly recommend if you want to learn more about Dirty Pipe:
+Max Kellermann wrote a great article about his discovery on his blog which I strongly recommend if you want to learn more:
 [dirtypipe.cm4all.com](https://dirtypipe.cm4all.com/).

-So how could we detect the exploitation of CVE-2022-0847? 🤔
+So how could we detect exploitation of CVE-2022-0847? 🤔

 Dirty Pipe being mostly about the page cache, pipes and splices, we knew we had to monitor syscalls.
 We first thought about Auditd, a built-in Linux kernel